eralpship/web-dev-workshop/docs/graphql-mutations.md

  }
 ```

-Try assigning a robot to a service area at `localhost:8000/hype/robots`.
+Try assigning a robot to a Service Area at `localhost:8000/hype/robots`.

 ![assign robots](assets/assign-robots.gif)

-Notice that when we update the service area value of a robot in the dialog, service area id automatically changes in the robot detail page as well.
+Notice when we update the Service Area value of a robot in the dialog, the Service Area ID automatically changes in the robot detail page as well.
 This is because mutation response updates the Apollo client cache.
 And the `useQuery` or `useSuspenseQuery` hooks get notified about the change and trigger a redraw of the UI.

 Therefore we don't need to manually re-fetch the UI just to get the updates.